 Getting Support During the Holidays

-As you get used to navigating the holidays in eating disorder recovery, things will come easier to you.
+As you get used to navigating the holidays in eating disorder recovery, things will become easier for you.
 You’ll get more comfortable handling stressful situations and be able to bounce back quicker.
-For now, put your recovery first, keep yourself busy with non-food-related things and stay close to your support network.
+For now, put your recovery first, keep yourself busy with non-food-related things, and stay close to your support network.